 Our independent registered public accounting firm is not required to formally attest to the effectiveness of our internal control over financial reporting until our first annual report filed with the SEC where we are an accelerated filer or a large accelerated filer, and do not qualify as an emerging growth company or smaller reporting company with revenues of less than \$100 million.
 At such time, our independent registered public accounting firm may issue a report that is adverse in the event it is not satisfied with the level at which our internal control over financial reporting is documented, designed or operating.
 Any failure to maintain effective disclosure controls and internal control over financial reporting could harm our business and could cause a decline in the trading price of our common stock.
-For more information as it relates to the risk controls, please see "-We have identified material weaknesses in our internal control over financial reporting.
-Such material weaknesses may result in material misstatements of our financial statements or cause us to fail to meet our periodic reporting obligations.
+For more information as it relates to the risk controls, please see "-We have identified material weaknesses in our internal control over financial statements or cause us to fail to meet our periodic reporting obligations.
 We may also identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal control."